 Mitochondrial DNA is a unique link between mother and child.
 While most of our DNA is found in the nuclei of our cells, mitochondrial DNA is different.
 It is passed down exclusively from mother to child and, unlike the rest of our DNA, it is shaped like a ring!
-Make a mitochondrial DNA (mtDNA) model to give to your mum on Mother’s Day or take a picture of your creation and make it into a card, either way, your creation will be as unique as your DNA link.
+Make a mitochondrial DNA (mtDNA) model with this tasty What’s in my tray? activity.

 You will need: